rosado-io/docs/configuration/authgear.yaml.md

 identity:
   login_id:
     # Defines the set of accepted login IDs.
-    # The configuration shown here is the default.
-    # So by default the user can have
+    # By default the user can have
     #
     # At most 1 email
-    # At most 1 phone
-    # At most 1 username
     #
     # If you do not want the defaults, define keys yourselves.
     keys: